Songs

 Click Here for tab for Good Riddance by Green Day

-Although Green Day are well known for their pop and punk roots, after the release of Good Riddance they proved to everyone they were also more than competent enough at acoustic rock too!
-While this is somewhat of a departure from their normal sound, it was a hugely successful, chart-topping hit that has sold over 2.6 million copies to date.
+Although Green Day are well known for their pop and punk roots, after the release of Good Riddance they proved to everyone they were more than competent at acoustic ballads, too!
+While this is somewhat of a departure from their normal sound, it was a hugely successful chart-topping hit that’s sold over 2.6 million copies to date.

-While the song is predominantly based on strummed chords, it uses an interesting technique that has you targeting certain groups of strings within the chord which makes the tablature look extremely busy.
-Don’t worry about it too much!
-Just focus on strumming the chords and you will naturally find your hand wants to target certain areas.
+While the song is predominantly based on strummed chords, it uses an interesting technique that has you targeting certain groups of strings within the chord.
+This makes the tablature look extremely busy, but don’t worry about it too much!
+Just focus on strumming the chords and you’ll naturally find your hand wants to target certain areas.

 Fade to Black by Metallica